jonm8116/jonm8116.github.io/about.md

    <br/><br/><br/> -->
   <div class="excerpt-container">
    <p></p>
-        Hi my name is Jon and I'm a computer scientist, software engineer, athlete, writer, and college student.
+        Hi, my name is Jon, and I'm a computer scientist, software engineer, athlete, writer, and college student.
 I currently am a research assistant in
         my school's computer science department.
-Outside of school I teach kids how to code at my part time job and am a developer for Elixir Labs a nonprofit that creates software for other nonprofits.
-Previously I was a software engineering intern at LBi Software and a teaching assistant for my school's introduction to software development course.
+Outside of school, I am a developer for Elixir Labs a nonprofit that creates software for other nonprofits.
+Previously, I was a software engineering intern at LBi Software and a teaching assistant for my school's introduction to software development course.